Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 - Client Secret

-Step 5: Get Issuer URL
+Step 5: Get Issuer and Metadata URLs

 - Go to Security → API in the Okta Admin Console